SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

 1. Pointer swizzing

-   On disk, a node's pointers are alwasy `PageID`s, say I have two pages in the memory buffer pool, one is the parent of the other one, when accessing the child node, we follow the `PageID` stored in the parent node, access the `PageTable` (If you have no idea what the `PageTable` is, read the note of the lecture 6, it is the metadata for the buffer pool), find the corresponding memory frame.
+   Within a B+Tree, a node's pointers are alwasy `PageID`s, while traversing a B+Tree, we get a `PageID` then ask this page from the buffer pool, the buffer pool will search this in its `PageTable`.

+   > If you have no idea what the `PageTable` is, read the note of the lecture
-   If a page is **pined** in the memory, we can store raw addresses instead of `PageID`s, to avoid `PageTablel` accesses.
+   > 6, it is the metadata for the buffer pool

+   This access to the `PageTable` can be avoided if:

+   1. The target page is **pinned** in memory
+   2. We store raw pointers rather than `PageID`s in a node

+   Then we can access it through the pointer without accessing the `PageTable`.

+   > But how can we implement this?
+   >
+   > We can maintain a HashMap within the buffer pool that stores a mapping
+   > from a `PageID` to its memory address for those pinned frames(pages).
+   >
+   > Future steve:
+   >
+   > The above thought is wrong, you are creating another `PageTable`.

    > The PageTable possibly is behind a lock, this optimization could avoid
    > a access to the lock.
+   >
+   > Note: we are not skipping the lock of a page but the lock of the `PageTable`.

 2. Bulk Insertion (Bulk Loading)